roitsinha/infra-ready-node-app/README.md

 ## Running Locally

-If you want to run the app on your computer:
+To run the app locally:

-- Open a terminal and go into the `backend` folder.
-- Run `cp .env.example .env` to create your environment file.
-- Run `npm install` to get all the required packages.
-- Then run `npm start` to launch the app.
+- Ensure PostgreSQL is running and accessible.

-- Make sure PostgreSQL is running locally, and your `.env` file has the correct connection strings.
+- Make sure your `.env` file has the correct database connection strings.

 - Create and initialize the databases before running the app or tests:

   ```bash